fau-fahimipour-lab/ecology-2023/README.md

-# ecology-2023
+# Principles in Ecology | PCB 4043
-A course page for Principles in Ecology | Fall 2023
+Welcome to the Supplementary Course Page for Principles in Ecology, PCB 4043, Fall 2023.